 To drain the water from the BCD, reinstall the over pressure relief valve, and orally inflate the vest.
 Turn the vest upside down so that the drain hose is at the lowest point.
 Depress the inflator button and squeeze the vest.
 The sudden rush of air should force the remaining water to exit from the interior of the vest through the inflator hose.
 Backs flush the auto inflator with clean fresh water by filling the BC (which has already been rinsed clean) and then flushing out the water though the mail quick disconnect fitting.

-Buoyancy compensators should be stored partially inflated.
-For prolonged storage, a small amount of silicone lubricant may be applied to the rubber parts of the BCD, but do not spray silicone inside the bag itself or on to the oral or power inflator mouthpiece assemblies.
-Store the BCD with the hose on the downward side, so that residual moisture drains to the hose assembly.
+Buoyancy compensators should be stored partially inflated on a BC hanger available at US Scuba Center.
+For prolonged storage.tore the BCD with the hose on the downward side, so that residual moisture drains to the hose assembly.
 Then after a day or two, depress the inflator button to allow any residual water to drain.
+Store your BCD on a BC Hanger, not in your dive bag.
+This allows any moisture to dry and allows for easy and compact storage.

 While washing, check for leaks or tears, especially around the seams, knees and the seat.
 Fill different parts of the wetsuit with water to create a balloon effect and mark any spots where the water leaks out.
 Repairs should be made only after the suit is completely dry.
 While rinsing, work the zippers and twist locks to insure that all salt or sand particles are rinsed free.

 After rinsing the suit, it is best to hang it up and let it air dry completely.
 Use very wide hangers to prevent creasing the rubber or stretching the suit.
-After the suit is dry, lubricate metal wetsuit zippers with silicone or beeswax to prevent corrosion and to ensure smooth operation for future dives.
+After the suit is dry, lubricate metal wetsuit zippers with food grade silicone or beeswax to prevent corrosion and to ensure smooth operation for future dives.

 Wetsuit Repairs

 Wetsuits are susceptible to snags and tears from abrasive surfaces and sharp objects.
 Small tears and gouges can be easily repaired with a can of wetsuit cement, and large holes can be repaired with a neoprene patch.
-Commercial wetsuit cement easy to use and is available at US Scuba Center.
+Commercial wetsuit cement easy to use and is available at US Scuba Center.?
 When in doubt bring your suit in and we will help.

 Regulator must be serviced by a trained technician at least once a year.
 If you use your regulator extensively, it should be serviced every six months or every 50 dives.
 This will entail bringing in your warranty in order to save money on parts and in some instances, labor (which is not included in the warranty).
 A competent inspection will usually reveal whether or not the regulator is in need of an overhaul or a simple cleaning or tune-up.
 No amount of washing or careful use can entirely prevent your regulator from becoming out of tune.